new name iSickBay.com

 ›Ads I run on Craigslist

-The iPhone 4/4S, and iPhone 4/4SS, yes I have some opinions about the 4th model Apple introduced in June 2010.
+The iPhone 4, and iPhone 4S, yes I have some opinions on those models.

 The problem with the iPhone 4/4S is that it doesn't live up in any way to the promises.